-Repeatedly friends bring up that, despite ninety-six days of silent treatment, the normal acts of jealousy and revenge, and the behavior of armchair psychologists, I’m still protective of C. Although, I write about my pain I do not blame her for my pain.
+Repeatedly friends bring up that, despite ninety-six days of silent treatment, the normal acts of jealousy and revenge, and the behavior of armchair psychologists, I’m still protective of Painter.
+Although, I write about my pain I do not blame her for my pain.

-Like many other moments in our relationship, I am still carrying her water on something that is clearly hers…and I’m aware she sometimes carried mine.
+Like many other moments in our relationship, I am still carrying Painter’s water on something that is clearly hers…and I’m aware she sometimes carried mine.

 This is how relationships work – I think.

 I defend Painter through my shame, confusion, hurt, and loneliness.
 I’m still protective of her and when the rumors of the things Painter has said and done get back to me, and they often do, I roll my eyes, feel a tinge of anger, revert to my qualifier, reason it out with someone else, breathe deeply, and then sigh.